Transfusion-Free Cardiothoracic Surgery

 Hemenway had a tough recovery.
 After nine days, his heart went into rejection and he was readmitted to the hospital for five days so that his physicians could get the situation under control.
 At the end of September, Hemenway received the okay to return to Idaho.
 Interviewed in late November, he says that he "feels good, just weak at times."

 Hemenway adds, "It will take some time to build myself back up, but other than that, I get more active every day.
-My family is thrilled with my new heart and the tremendous care I received at USC University Hospital.
+My family is thrilled with my new heart and the tremendous care I received at Keck Hospital of USC.
 And I'm thrilled that I lived to see the birth of my grandson in late fall."